 Besides weeds, there are other pests that could damage your lawn.
 For example, grasshoppers and other chewing insects might attack grass blades.
 Then, burrowing critters are known to munch through roots.
 What is more, you might even see mole tunnels that will ruin your lawn’s aesthetic.

 Japanese beetles, grubs, chinch bugs, and ants are just some of the many you might encounter.
 Luckily, there are plenty of ways how you can control pests in your yard.
-From organic DIY methods to store-bought pesticides, your choices abound – just do some research to see what you’re dealing with.
+From organic DIY methods to a full pest control charlottesville service, your choices abound – just do some research to see what you’re dealing with.

 Learn how to mow